Nate Bump

-Nathan Louis Bump (born July 24, 1976) is a former Major League Baseball relief pitcher who played for the Florida Marlins from 2003 to 2005.
+Nathan Louis Bump (born July 24, 1976) is an American former Major League Baseball relief pitcher who played for the Florida Marlins from 2003 to 2005.

 Biography

 A native of Towanda, Pennsylvania, Bump attended Penn State University, and in 1996 he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.
-He was selected by the San Francisco Giants in the 1998 Major League Baseball Draft as the 25th overall pick.
+He was selected by the San Francisco Giants in the 1998 Major League Baseball draft as the 25th overall pick.